Nicholas Comberford’s image of the Christmas Islands in 1667 was reproduced on a postage stamp from the Christmas Islands in 1991

 By the early 17th century, when Nicholas was living there, Ratcliffe had the largest population of any village in Stepney, with 3,500 residents.
 It was a site of shipbuilding in the 17th century, when a number of naval sailing warships were built there for the Royal Navy, including one of the earliest frigates, the Constant Warwick (1645).
 Located on the edge of Narrow Street on the Wapping waterfront it was made up of lodging houses, bars, brothels, music halls and opium dens.
 This over-crowded and squalid district acquired an unsavoury reputation with a large transient population.

-As Nicholas Commerford or Comberford, he was apprenticed to the mapmaker John Daniel in the London Drapers’ Company (coat-of-arms right) school of portolan chart makers.
+As Nicholas Commerford or Comberford, he was apprenticed to the mapmaker John Daniel in the London Drapers’ Company (coat-of-arms above) school of portolan chart makers.

 Comberford’s master, Daniel, was the first draper-chart-maker of the Company of Drapers, and Nicholas completed his apprenticeship with him in 1620.
 From about 1590 onwards, the seafaring developments of the late Elizabethan period generated a demand for charts and maps that was met by a group of draughtsmen who have become known as the Thames School, named from their obvious association with London and the river.